daimonie/airflow-dbt-training/presentation/day_three.md

 * We haven't created any duplicates
 * All our data is present
 * The incremental logic is working as expected

 ---

-## Understanding What We Verified

-Through these runs, we've confirmed:

-1. **Efficiency**
-   * First run: Created initial table
-   * Second run: Processed only updated rows
-   * Third run: Processed 0 rows (perfect!)

-2. **Data Quality**
-   * No duplicates created
-   * All updates captured
-   * Original data preserved

-3. **Production Readiness**
-   * Model handles updates correctly
-   * Processing is efficient
-   * Safe to use in production

-This pattern of testing is crucial when developing incremental models - it ensures they'll work reliably in production.

----

 ## First Macro: Value Normalization

 Let's start with a common need: standardizing values across models.